 Benefits of 503B Outsourcing Facilities

 - – Frequent Monitoring: Environmental monitoring must be performed per production shift in primary compounding areas and weekly in secondary compounding areas.
-In 503A facilities, environmental monitoring is only required every six months.

 - – Quality Control: 503B outsourcing facilities are required to maintain their own quality department as its own autonomous entity to conduct investigations.